Hungarian government says to phase out forex loans

 “Some people clearly consider it an achievement to be mouthing off about me because then they appear brave.
 I‘m thinking about Mr. Lazar,” Csanyi said.

-Additional reporting by Gergely Szakacs in BUDAPEST and Georgian Prodhan and Angelika Gruber in VIENNA; Writing by Christian Lowe; Editing by Will Waterman
+Additional reporting by Gergely Szakacs in BUDAPEST and Georgian Prodhan and Angelika Gruber in VIENNA; Writing by Christian Lowe; Editing by Paul Taylor